Tifa004/Calculator/README.md

    - A "clear" button resets the calculator, clearing any current input or result for a fresh start.

 5. **Input Handling**:
-   - Stores the first and second numbers input by the user, along with the selected operator, for calculation.
+   - Stores the first and second numbers input by the user and the selected operator for calculation.
    - After pressing `=`, the result of the operation is displayed, and the result becomes the first number for future operations.

 6. **Error Handling**: